opencord/voltha-docs/testing/voltha_test_automation.rst

 Hardware (or Physical POD) Jobs
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-OpenCord Jenkins host various regression jobs that runs on the ONF physical pods situated at different geographical locations.
+OpenCord Jenkins host various regression jobs that runs on the LF BB physical pods situated at different geographical locations.
 Hardware jobs test both control and dataplane functionality of Voltha.